 This tree could be described as Britain’s original Christmas tree.
 The smell of Christmas that most of us grew up with, festive memories come flooding back whenever you get near one.
-If you’re a traditionalist this is as much a part of Christmas as turkey and the Queen’s Speech.
+If you’re a traditionalist this is as much a part of Christmas as crackers and mince pies.
 Dark green with thin slightly prickly needles.
 The Norway Spruce is a great choice if you put your tree up a week or so into December (as it will dry out quicker in the warm), or at any time as an outdoor tree.
 Read more.